 Sustainable Food and Bioenergy Systems Major - Sustainable Food Systems Option

-This program is a unique interdisciplinary curriculum between the Department of Health and Human Development, the Department of Land Resources and Environmental Sciences, and the Department of Plant Sciences and Plant Pathology designed for students interested in the interconnected processes of crop production, processing, distribution, and utilization for food and bioenergy uses.
+This program is a unique interdisciplinary curriculum between the Department of Health and Human Development[BROKEN LINK], the Department of Land Resources and Environmental Sciences, and the Department of Plant Sciences and Plant Pathology designed for students interested in the interconnected processes of crop production, processing, distribution, and utilization for food and bioenergy uses.

 The degree focuses on ecologically sound, socially just, and economically viable farming methods, food and health, and other food and bioenergy system-related issues.
 Students work closely with faculty to gain hands-on experience in practical applications, and in specific, self-selected focus areas through internships with Montana industries.
 The degree plan is intended to encompass a wide range of food- and bioenergy-related areas in order to prepare students for career opportunities in agricultural business, public health and community food security, natural resource conservation, bioenergy production industries, marketing, distribution, and local food systems.
 Graduates will be capable of addressing interdisciplinary food and farming system problems such as food safety, agricultural biosecurity, rural economic decline and poverty, obesity, loss of indigenous foods, and bioenergy-related issues.